malekabdelkader/drivers-map-tracker/README.md

 Track Drivers positions on map in real time and show driver name and details from the map in the list of drivers .

-N.B: this project is using a javascript library for vector maps on the Web.
+N.B: this project is using a javascript library for vector maps on the Web.<br>
 N.B: drivers coordiantes and destinations are mocked
 ## Getting Started
     Required : Node.js Runtime enivrement